-Another feature coming straight from the Note 9 is Dockless DeX.
+Another feature coming straight from the Galaxy Note 9 is Dockless DeX.
 For those who don’t know, DeX stands for Desktop Experience, and allows you to use your smartphone as a PC.
 Before the Note 9, using this feature required a special docking station.
 Now, the dockless mode enables you to use DeX with a simple USB-C to HDMI adapter.
 Needless to say, this solution is much more convenient for casual use, plus the adapter is significantly cheaper.
-However, you still need to keep in mind that the number of running apps will be limited to 5, while the docking stations allows up to 20.
+However, you still need to keep in mind that the number of running apps will be limited to 5, while the docking stations allow up to 20.

 8. Navigation Gestures